10 Essential Health Care Administration Skills (and How to Develop Them)

 1. Business Administration

-Coordinating the components of facility operation is fundamental to the success of health care administration.
+Coordinating facility operations is fundamental to the success of health care administration.
 It’s a process that includes setting and achieving goals through planning, leadership and guidance.
-Having strong business administration skills in leadership, organization, communication, time management and economics allows people to approach health care as a business and make the decisions necessary to move the facility forward.
+Strong business administration skills in leadership, organization, communication, time management and economics allow administrators to approach health care as a business and make the decisions necessary to move the facility forward.

 2. Finance and Budgeting